-If you want to store a large amount of data, we recommend that you purchase storage plans to reduce storage costs.
+If you want to store large volumes of data, we recommend that you purchase storage plans to reduce storage costs.
 A storage plan is more cost-effective than the pay-as-you-go billing method.

-You can purchase storage plans of the following validity periods: one month, six months, and one year.
-If storage plans are exhausted, fees incurred by extra storage are charged on a pay-as-you-go basis.
+You can purchase storage plans of the following durations: one month, six months, and one year.
+If the space of storage plans is exhausted, you are charged for excess storage on a pay-as-you-go basis.
 For more information, see Use storage plans.

 |Storage plan specification||Unit price (USD/month)|

 Storage plans are applicable to all regions around the world.
 When you use storage plans to deduct the storage volume for a backup schedule in different regions, different factors are used for deduction.

 The storage volume that can be deducted from a storage plan is calculated based on the following formula: Storage volume generated * Deduction factor.

 For example, you purchase a storage plan to deduct the storage volume for a backup schedule in the China (Hong Kong) region.
 If 50 GB of data is stored, 56.5 GB is deducted from the storage plan: 50 GB × 1.13 = 56.5 GB.